A Crabby Day

 Mar, 18 2019

-You often see them scuttling around the island, leaving tiny tracks where ever they go, but have you ever thought what it would be like to be a hermit crab?
+You often see them scuttling around the island, leaving tiny tracks where ever they go, but have you ever thought what it would be like to be a hermit crab in the Maldives?

 Hermits crabs are a long-lived species, sometimes reaching the age of 40 years and older.
 Soft bodied, they do not have their own shell.
 Rather, they utilise the colourful shells of dead gastropods in order to protect their delicate abdomens.
 As they grow larger, hermit crabs discard their little “homes” and find larger, more comfortable shells.
 When considering their remarkable lifespan, hermit crabs can go through quite a lot of “real estate”.